therealnicoroshi/modlist/README.md

 ## ❗You will need to set up and configure Heart of Magic ❗

-### When in game press 'Y' to bring up the Heart of Magic interface
+### When in game press 'F11' to bring up the key mapping menu.
+Find Heart of Magic, and use it's hotkey to open

 - [Follow the instructions >>>here<<<](https://www.nexusmods.com/skyrimspecialedition/mods/171146)